wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 The initialization stage of the chassis also involves calls to specific setters that define additional attributes including brake type, offset, max acceleration, and your preferred measurement units.
 Note that only the PID objects are required to be set here; everything else is optional.

-Apart from PID, offset, and measurement unit setters, the rest of the setter functions make calls to the specified mechanism functions for all motor_groups in the chassis.
+Apart from PID, offset, and measurement unit setters, the rest of the setter functions make calls to the specified Mechanism functions for all motor_groups in the chassis.
 These functions are covered further in the Mechanism tutorial.

 The PID setter functions take PID objects as arguments and set the corresponding chassis attribute.
 These attributes are then used to swap the active PID object in the body of a movement function (described in the next section).
 With a Tank chassis, you have access to `pidStraight` and `pidTurn`.
 Using an HDrive chassis adds `pidStrafe` as a third PID attribute. **IMPORTANT: YOU HAVE TO SET YOUR PID OBJECTS IN ORDER FOR THE ROBOT TO DISPLAY ANY KIND OF MOTION.** If you call a movement function without setting the corresponding chassis PID object, the robot will not move.